Topics Map > Features and Functionality > Client Capabilities > Desktop

 - Accessing a published/external/internet calendar in Outlook on the web:

 Note: If you've received an email invitation to a calendar, you can select the link in the email invitation to add the calendar to your calendar view.

 You can also go to your Calendar to add a calendar (an internal person or external calendar) to your view.

-- Click where you see Import Calendar on the left hand side.
+- Click Add calendar on the left hand side.

-- Select From web on the left hand side of the pop-up.
-Note: To add another Office 365 calendar (user or resource), select From directory.
+- Select Subscribe from web on the left hand side of the pop-up.
+Note: To add another Office 365 calendar (user or resource), select Add from directory.